sunarya-thito/NodeFlow/CONTRIBUTING.md

 Resources module contains all media/locales/graphics/fonts the software needed to display its UI.
 ### Setup
 Setup a.k.a Updater is a standalone app that update the software files without downloading the entire software files.
+### JVMDebugger
+A debugger tool for NodeFlow projects.
+Used to retrieve application status and activities from different process for user testing purposes.
 ### docs
 The nodeflow website
 ## Resources Guidelines